The President's Cake

-The film had its world premiere at the Directors' Fortnight section of the 2025 Cannes Film Festival on May 16, 2025, where it won the section's Audience Award and the Caméra d'Or.
-It was selected as the Iraqi entry for Best International Feature Film at the 98th Academy Awards.
-It is scheduled to be released in the United States on February 6, 2026, by Sony Pictures Classics.
+The film had its world premiere at the Directors' Fortnight section of the 2025 Cannes Film Festival on 16 May, where it won the section's Audience Award and the Caméra d'Or.
+It was selected as the Iraqi entry for Best International Feature Film at the 98th Academy Awards, making the December shortlist.
+It was released theatrically in the United States by Sony Pictures Classics on 6 February 2026.